TeamLinux01/tailscale-caddy-dns/README.md

   proxy_config:
 ```

+Run `docker-compose up`.
 This will create a container that will join the tailnat with the name of `proxy` and have direct access to other containers that are part of the `proxy-network` docker network.

 ## Example Caddyfile: